 Craftsman, an 88-year-old tool company, creates quality mowers for residential use.
 This lawn and garden equipment company, a Sears subsidiary, offers entry-level and mid-range riding mowers and other tools.

-- Quality construction: Craftsman has a reputation for quality parts, winning awards from Popular Mechanics and other organizations.
+Quality construction: Craftsman has a reputation for quality parts, winning awards from Popular Mechanics and other organizations.

-- Variety of attachments: These riding mowers have front and back attachments available for more versatility, such as a sweeper that cleans up leaves, clippings and other yard debris.
+Variety of attachments: These riding mowers have front and back attachments available for more versatility, such as a sweeper that cleans up leaves, clippings and other yard debris.

-- Wide range of deck sizes: Homeowners can choose from multiple deck sizes accommodating up to three acres.
+Wide range of deck sizes: Homeowners can choose from multiple deck sizes accommodating up to three acres.
 The deck size is the length of the cutting blades and dictates the width of the mower's cutting path.

-- Multi-speed transmissions: Seven-speed transmissions give the gardener full control over the mowing experience.
+Multi-speed transmissions: Seven-speed transmissions give the gardener full control over the mowing experience.

-- Powerful engines: The quality engines provide enough power to handle challenging terrain and slopes.
+Powerful engines: The quality engines provide enough power to handle challenging terrain and slopes.

-Craftsman Riding Mowers Company Profile
+Craftsman Riding Mowers Company Information

 - Company Name: